rossant/website/content/2015-02-18-numpy-browser-llvm.md

 }
 ```

 This wrapper connects JavaScript TypedArray buffers to the virtual machine buffers and pointers.
 We finally get a chance to call our compiled LLVM functions from JavaScript.
+Here is an interactive example:

 ```javascript
 // We get the input numbers.